Balak Sends for Balaam

 The Angel and Balaam's Ass

-21 Balaam got up in the morning, saddled his donkey and went with the Moabite officials.
+21 Balaam rose up in the morning, and saddled his donkey, and went with the princes of Moab.

-36 When Balak heard that Balaam was coming, he went out to meet him at the Moabite town on the Arnon border, at the edge of his territory.
-37 Balak said to Balaam, "Did I not send you an urgent summons?
-Why didn't you come to me?
-Am I really not able to reward you?"
-38 "Well, I have come to you now," Balaam replied.
-"But I can't say whatever I please.
-I must speak only what God puts in my mouth."
-39 Then Balaam went with Balak to Kiriath Huzoth.
-40 Balak sacrificed cattle and sheep, and gave some to Balaam and the officials who were with him.
+36 When Balak heard that Balaam had come, he went out to meet him to the City of Moab, which is on the border of the Arnon, which is in the utmost part of the border.
+37 Balak said to Balaam, “Didn’t I earnestly send to you to call you?
+Why didn’t you come to me?
+Am I not able indeed to promote you to honor?”
+38 Balaam said to Balak, “Behold, I have come to you: have I now any power at all to speak anything?
+The word that God puts in my mouth, that shall I speak.”
+39 Balaam went with Balak, and they came to Kiriath Huzoth.
+40 Balak sacrificed cattle and sheep, and sent to Balaam, and to the princes who were with him.

 Balaam Blesses Israel